MashiGitCat/MashiGitCat/README.md

-I am Maheshi and I love to code.
+**bold** I am Maheshi and I love to code.
 Sometimes it is a very big challange for me but I love to be challanged and win them.

-This is my new Github account because my original one was hacked and I still didn't receive any support reply from Github team.
+**bold** This is my new Github account because my original one was hacked and I still didn't receive any support reply from Github team.

 Github team can igonore my request, yet I need to push my commits to repos and show people that I am zealous programmer!